mrccie/kea/README.md

 ## What to Do Next?

 There are a few tools built into ~/kea_tools.
 Navigate there and check them out.
 If they don't do enough for you, Google is your friend!

+Note: If you want to accept this scripts default API username and password, you can simply edit the "view_leases.sh" file to remove the "info" section, as the defaults are already loaded.